 P. Any proposed text or graphical materials to be shown on the exterior of the proposed marihuana establishment;

-Q. A location area map of the marihuana establishment and surrounding area that identifies the relative locations and the distances from the closest exterior corner or exterior wall of the licensed marihuana establishment’s building, or distinct portion of a building having its own address (e.g.: suite or leased portion of a larger building encompassing the area to be inspected as a condition of the special (conditional) land use permit) within which the licensed marihuana establishment may be licensed to do business, to the closest real property line of any of the uses listed in 4 above;
+Q. A location area map of the marihuana establishment and surrounding area that identifies the relative locations and the distances from the closest exterior corner or exterior wall of the licensed marihuana establishment’s building, or distinct portion of a building having its own address (e.g.: suite or leased portion of a larger building encompassing the area to be inspected as a condition of the Conditional Use Permit) within which the licensed marihuana establishment may be licensed to do business, to the closest real property line of any of the uses listed in 4 above;

 R. A facility sanitation plan to protect against any marihuana being ingested by any person or animal, indicating how the waste will be stored and disposed of, and how any marihuana will be rendered unusable upon disposal (disposal by onsite burning or introduction in the sewerage system is prohibited);